jpalardy/vim-slime/README.md

     " or maybe...
     let g:slime_paste_file = tempname()

-WARNING: This file is not erased by the plugin and will always contain the last thing you sent over.
+⚠️  This file is not erased by the plugin and will always contain the last thing you sent over.

 When you invoke vim-slime for the first time, you will be prompted for more configuration.